ray-project/ray/doc/source/tune/tutorials/tune-stopping.rst

 See the following resources for more information:

 - :ref:`Tune Stopper API reference <tune-stoppers>`
 - For an experiment that was manually interrupted or the cluster dies unexpectedly while trials are still running, it's possible to resume the experiment.
-See :ref:`tune-fault-tolerance`.
+See :ref:`tune-fault-tolerance-ref`.